samirka9767/feldm_technical_task/README.md

 For postgres support follow below:

+Run the following comman in your cli:

+pip3 install psycopg2

+OR

 Download postgres app from here: https://postgresapp.com/downloads.html Follow the installation stesp specified in the link.

-Run the following commands in cli

-sudo mkdir -p /etc/paths.d &&
-echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp

-check out your default settings for the following values:
+Check out your default settings for the following values:

 host = hostname
 user = username